Inflation surges to 6.2% as cost-of-living crisis escalates

 The Office for National Statistics said prices rose across food, clothing and footwear and a range of products and services last month.

-Rising prices across the board sent UK inflation soaring higher in February as the cost-of-living crisis intensified, according to official figures.
+Rising prices across the board sent UK inflation soaring to a new 30-year high in February as the cost-of-living crisis intensified, according to official figures.

 The Office for National Statistics (ONS) said Consumer Prices Index (CPI) inflation rose to 6.2% in February, up from 5.5% in January and again reaching the highest level since March 1992, when it stood at 7.1%.